 The academy offers an innovative foreign-language program in grades K-4.
 Foreign Language Exploration (FLEX) explores multiple languages with a view toward not only enhancing students’ abilities to decode languages and expand their vocabularies but also to exercise the dental, labial, and palatal vocal components unique to different languages such as German versus the Romance languages.

 Used by 85% of Latin schools in Great Britain, The Cambridge Latin Course crowns our foreign-language program in grades 5-8.
 Approximately 65% of all words in English derive from Latin, so the study of Latin gives students quicker insights to word meanings, which has been factually proven to benefit students on standardized tests such as the SAT and ACT.
 Moreover, Latin grammar parallels and complements that very difficult language we call “English,” and helps our students to be better speakers and writers.
+Those are essential benefits of Latin study, but the purpose of Latin is greater still.
 Our Humanities teachers also integrate both classical and koine Greek in their classes.

 As a classical school modeled after the ancient academies, we also highly value mathematics.